Coder4916/Think-In-Space/README.md

 ### **Strategy Table**

-Based on these research, goals, and the considerations above, I considered what should be implemented on the website.
+Based on the research, goals, and the considerations above, I considered what should be implemented on the website.
 I mapped the ideas based on their importance (driven by business goals and user needs), and viability (given limited time and resources), to determine which ideas were going to be included and which were not:

 | Features/Ideas             | Importance | Viability |
 | -------------------------- |:----------:| ---------:|